A World Without Infectious Disease

 The security of your personal information is important to us.
 We employ a number of organizational, technical and physical safeguards designed to protect the personal information we collect.
 However, security risk is inherent in all internet and information technologies and we cannot guarantee the security of your personal information.

-Individuals who interact with Humabs should read the important information provided below about transfer of personal information outside of Europe.
+Individuals who interact with Humabs and individuals who reside in Europe should read the important information provided below about transfer of personal information outside of Europe.

 Vir Biotechnology, Inc.